Ventyrian/task-tracker/README.md

 - *Enable Sounds* determines if the SFX associated with the Roll, Backlog, and Complete Buttons is played
 - *Enable Backlog* determines if the backlog box and button is displayed
 - *Remove from Active* determines if the completed task is removed from the active task list after completion
-- *Border Color* determines the color of the border the current active task will have within the active task list
+- *Highlight Color* determines the highlight color of the current task within the active task list
 - *Date Format* determines the format of the date and time to be displayed in the *Edit | Details* window of the completed task list
 - *Sort Order* determines the order in which completed tasks are displayed
 - *Milestone Interval* determines the number of completed tasks required to highlight the next milestone (if set to 0 no milestones will be set)